political-analysis/breitbart/README.md

  * **MISLEADING**: A misleading statement, for our purposes, is a statement which is a characterization of a true set of claims contained in the article, but which characterization is likely to give the reader an impression that is not supported by the facts provided in the article.
  * **SOLE SOURCE**: This categorization applies when Breitbart makes a factual claim and explains how they learned it, but no independent source can confirm the story. **This classification does not tell you whether the claim is true or false, and it does not necessarily constitute a reason for skepticism.** For example, exclusive interviews fall under this classification.
  * **OPINION**: An opinion, for our purposes, is any statement which is not a factual claim about the world, so that it is neither true nor false.
 Statements are usually opinions due to the nature of the language they contain; e.g. the use of metaphor or emotional judgments is likely to make a statement constitute an opinion.
  * **NON-STATEMENT**: A statement is a complete sentence which makes a claim.
 Headlines which are not complete sentences, or are complete sentences which don't make a claim, are non-statements.
+It can be a matter of judgment how many claims are contained in a headline.
+In general we will err on the side of not splitting a headline into multiple claims, and typically we will only split a headline into multiple claims when different parts of what the headline claims require distinct, independent fact-checking efforts.

 Here is our data collection methodology: